iverg/TclObjC/README.md

 This small Tcl library provides integration of Tcl with Cocoa framework.

-It allows create instance if any Cocoa class and invoke their methods from Tcl scripts, create pure-Tcl class implementations and use them as delegates in Cocoa API with a syntax resembling native Objective C.
+It allows create instance of any Cocoa class and invoke their methods from Tcl scripts, create pure-Tcl class implementations and use them as delegates in Cocoa API with a syntax resembling native Objective C.